SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 One of the most important sub processes performed during the quality assurance process is the quality audit.
 According to the PMBOK Guide, the quality audit is an independent review conducted by internal or external auditors.
 The quality audit can be performed on a regularly scheduled basis or an ad hoc basis.
 The audit is a structured review of quality management activities to identify good or best practices and lessons learned for use on current or future projects.

-##  25. <a name='BusinessModelswithLeanStartUpApproachandDesignThinking'></a>25.
-Business Models with Lean StartUp Approach and Design Thinking
+## 25. Business Models with Lean StartUp Approach and Design Thinking

 ![image-20220506210841403](https://user-images.githubusercontent.com/77034643/167244769-d4dfb751-a138-432d-95dd-4fe6b28cc8bc.png)